Our Clinical Principles

 Substance use can affect assessment and treatment.

-Active THC use, for example, may complicate the assessment of attention, concentration, executive functioning and psychiatric symptoms.
+Some substances — cannabis, for example — can complicate the assessment of attention, concentration, mood and other symptoms.

-Where relevant, our clinicians discuss substance use openly with patients and may recommend reduction or cessation before initiating certain treatments, as part of a safe and effective treatment plan.
+Where relevant, our clinicians will discuss substance use openly with you, and may recommend reduction or cessation before starting certain treatments, as part of a safe and effective treatment plan.

 Mental health care works best when it is ongoing.

-Our clinicians aim to provide consistent, connected care over time, and to communicate clearly with a patient’s GP and treating team so that everyone supporting a patient is working from the same picture.
+Our clinicians aim to provide consistent, connected care over time, and to communicate clearly with your GP and treating team so that everyone supporting you is working from the same picture.

 Care is a shared effort.

-Patients are active participants in their treatment and share responsibility for engagement with recommended assessments, monitoring and treatment plans — including attending appointments and sharing relevant information openly.
+You're an active participant in your treatment and share responsibility for engaging with recommended assessments, monitoring and treatment plans — including attending appointments and sharing relevant information openly.

 This partnership helps our clinicians provide the safest and most effective care possible.